jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_gradient_stops2.rs` - An example of setting a gradient fill for a chart element.

-* `doc_chart_gradient_stops_new.rs` - An example of creating gradient stops
-  for a gradient fill for a chart element.

 * `doc_chart_intro.rs` - A simple chart example using the `rust_xlsxwriter`
   library.

-* `doc_chart_legend.rs` - An example of getting the chart legend object and setting some of its properties.

 * `doc_chart_legend_delete_entries.rs` - A chart example demonstrating
   deleting/hiding a series name from the chart legend.